sebastienpalcoux/Fusion-Categories/README.md

+The folders
+- IntegralPaper,
+- ModularPaper,
+- SimpleIntegral,
-The folders IntegralPaper, ModularPaper and SimpleIntegral (will) respectively contain the codes and data mentioned in the paper
+(will) respectively contain the codes and data mentioned for the papers
 - Classifying integral Grothendieck rings up to rank 5 and beyond, with Max Alekseyev, Winfried Bruns and Jingcheng Dong,
 - Classification of integral modular data up to rank 13, with Max Alekseyev, Winfried Bruns, Fedor V. Petrov, arXiv:2302.01613,
-- Classification of simple integral fusion rings (with Winfried Bruns).
+- Classification of simple integral fusion rings, with Winfried Bruns.